GoofyNest/HardwareSpoofing/Factory-MSI.md

 ## Serial Number
 > [!CAUTION]
-> Keep the same start `07D9` and the same size, but randomize the numbers.
+> Keep the same start `07D9` and the same size, but randomize the serial.
 ```
 07D9X40_J19K6852MC
 ```